top of page

 Amazon Reviewer: “I …found myself laughing, crying and getting totally sucked into the story.
 Yet…the ethical storyline is still sticking with me”

-For more than 200 years, The Saturday Evening Post has been publishing a who’s who of American authors — Ray Bradbury, F. Scott Fitzgerald, William Faulkner, Louis L’Amour, Jack London, Joyce Carol Oates, Edgar Allan Poe, Anne Tyler, Kurt Vonnegut Jr., Sinclair Lewis, among so many others — and continues to support the legacy of the storyteller.
+For more than 200 years, The Saturday Evening Post has been publishing a Who’s Who of American authors — Ray Bradbury, F. Scott Fitzgerald, William Faulkner, Louis L’Amour, Jack London, Joyce Carol Oates, Edgar Allan Poe, Anne Tyler, Kurt Vonnegut Jr., Sinclair Lewis, among so many others.
+The Post continues to support the legacy of the storyteller.

 This anthology includes 31 stories they consider the best from their 2016 Great American Fiction Contest, including Sheri McGuinn's "Maria Angelica's Baby."